28 Non-Candy Halloween Treats Kids Will Love

 23. Slap Bracelets

 Slap bracelets were all the rage when I was a kid.
-Maybe they are outdated, or maybe, like many poor fashion trends of decades past, it’s time for them to come back!
+Maybe they’re outdated, or maybe, like many poor fashion trends of decades past, it’s time for them to come back!

-We usually make our own play dough, but pre-made mini play dough containers are a good alternative to candy!
+We usually make our own play dough, but pre-made mini Play-Doh containers are a good alternative to candy!
+It’s stretchy, squishy, and can provide hours of fun.
+Play-Doh does have gluten, so be mindful of those with celiac disease or gluten allergies.
+This brand offers a gluten-free alternative.

 25. Spooky Spider Rings